 - For color-treated hair, go for sulfate-free and color-safe formulas.

-- You should also look out for ingredients like botanical extracts, antioxidants, natural oils, vitamins, and heat-protectant properties.
+- You should also look out for ingredients like botanical extracts,antioxidantsi XA compound that halts the oxidation process and shields hair from the damaging effects of the environment. , natural oils, vitamins, and heat-protectant properties.

 Check out the next section to learn more about when to apply a leave-in conditioner to your hair.

 When Should You Apply Leave-In Conditioner To Your Hair?

 - Apply leave-in conditioner after you wash and condition your hair.
 Since you don’t need to wash out leave-in conditioner, you can simply apply it to your wet hair.

 - If you apply leave-in conditioner before going to bed, your strands will absorb it while you sleep.

 - You can also apply it before blow-drying or heat styling your hair to protect it from heat damage.